bbatsov/projectile/README.md

 * jump to a file in project
 * jump to a project buffer
+* kill all project buffers
+* replace in project
 * multi-occur in project buffers
 * grep in project
 * regenerate project etags
+* visit project in dired
 * run make in a project with a single key chord

 # Installation